 Storing food to make it last

-Wondering what's the best way to store the fresh foods listed above?
+Wondering what's the best way to store fresh foods, so they last longer?
 I've got you.

 - Store in a cool, dark place: potatoes (Keep them away from onions and garlic.), onions, garlic, uncut ginger, and sweet potatoes

-- Store in the produce drawer: cabbage, apples, carrots (Do not store carrots next to apples!)
+- Store in the produce drawer: cabbage and carrots (Do not store carrots next to apples!)

-- Store in a plastic bag in the produce drawer: bell peppers, cauliflower (poke some holes in the bag), cut ginger
+- Store in a plastic bag in the produce drawer: bell peppers, cauliflower, cut ginger, grapes, celery, and apples

 - In a jar with 1" of water near a sunny window: green onions